Complexity of Error Bounds for Systems of Linear Inequalities: Main Results

-This naturally raises the question of whether the problem also belongs to the class {\bf P} in the general case (i.e., when \( n \) is not fixed).
-Unfortunately, we do not have an answer to this question.
-One possible approach might follow the line of argument in the proof of \cref{lem4.1}, which involves computing the convex hull of a finite set of points and analyzing the complexity of convex hull algorithms.
+\begin{remark} It follows from \cref{lem4.1} that the problem ``Given a finite set \( \{d_1,\ldots,d_k\}\subseteq\mathbb{R}^n \), determine whether $ \min_{\|h\|=1}\max_{1\le i\le k} d_i^T h \neq 0 $ '' is polynomially solvable when the dimension \( n \) is fixed.
+It is natural to ask whether this problem remains in {\bf P} when the dimension is not fixed.
+At present, this question is open.
+A natural strategy would follow the approach used in the proof of \cref{lem4.1}, which reduces the problem to the computation of the convex hull of a finite point set and to the complexity analysis of convex hull algorithms.